BEETHOVEN 200 YEARS AGO TODAY: Sunday, September 19, 1824 (very approximately)

 “It is certainly not a pleasant feeling to have to leave a door through which one was so happy to have been let in, without having accomplished anything, not even to see a man to whom one is so attached with all one’s heart, not even to be able to pay homage, and yet this unpleasantness could well have happened to me now, indeed the probability was that my plan would not succeed.
 I would have stood like that for ten minutes in oppressive uncertainty, looking through the half-open kitchen door to the opposite gate, which concealed my king of the clay treasure [a reference to 2 Corinthians 4:7-9,] when the old woman’s footsteps resounded again in the hallway and tensed my chest for the decisive moment.”

 “She came in!
-But when I noticed her smile, it was immediately clear to me that I had won the game, and she said to me with a friendly nod: ‘This time, young sir, the unusual has happened, my master has read your letter and wants to see you; if you can able to get through this way everywhere with your requests, you are a truly lucky child!’
+But when I noticed her smile, it was immediately clear to me that I had won the game, and she said to me with a friendly nod: ‘This time, young sir, the unusual has happened, my master has read your letter and wants to see you; if you are able to get through this way everywhere with your requests, you are a truly lucky child!’
 I had not thought that I would succeed here!
 So she led me out of the kitchen to the opposite door and opened it for me.”

 [The final installment of Zuccalmaglio’s tale begins here.]
 “I stood in Beethoven’s room, alone with the servants of the celebrated master in a sanctuary of music, and I felt a holy shudder pervading me.
 The room was spacious and high, its windows looked out onto the garden, and had its flowering trees as ornamental flowers.
 The furniture indicated middle class, nothing was splendid, but also nothing poor, everything seemed to fit together, and cleanliness and order prevailed, though here and there a discarded sheet of music betrayed a little artistic disorder.
 Truly magnificent in the midst of these instruments stood the artist’s grand piano, a gift from his generous admirers in England.”